isomerpages/govtech-stp/_travellers-from-malaysia/02c-pca-faq.md

 The employer will be informed of the employee’s COVID-19 PCR swab test result.

 In the event that the employee’s result is inconclusive, he/she will be required to take another COVID-19 PCR swab test.
-The employer will be informed of their employee’s new test date and designated test site via an email.
+The employer will be informed of their employee’s new test date and designated test site.

 #### 21. Can my employee take public transport to travel from the declared SHN accommodation to the designated test site for his/her PCR swab test?